Submit an Article

 Article preview

-Precise control of the speed of engine machines is one of the most important tasks of modern mechanical engineering.
-This book aims to fill these gaps and presents the experience of a systematic presentation of the practically applied theory of drum governors, mainly based on our own research and six years of experience in the design and construction of drum governors .
-The work covers in detail the following topics: centrifugal and drum governors, kinematics, statics, dynamics of drum governors, their design and other issues.
+Precise speed control of engines and machines constitutes one of the most important tasks of modern mechanical engineering.
+This book aims to fill these gaps and represents an attempt at a systematic exposition of the practically applied theory of drum governors, primarily based on the author's own research and six years of experience in the design and construction of drum governors.
+The work covers in detail the following topics: centrifugal and drum governors, kinematics, statics, dynamics of drum governors, their design, and other issues.